-Adequate nutrition.
 Infants may become tired when feeding, and may not be able to eat enough to gain weight.
-Options that can be used to ensure your baby will have adequate nutrition include:
+Choices that can be used to ensure your baby will have adequate nutrition include:

 Supplemental tube feedings.
 Feedings given through a small, flexible tube that passes through the nose, down the esophagus, and into the stomach, can either supplement or take the place of bottle feedings.
 Infants who can drink part of their bottle, but not all, may be fed the remainder through the feeding tube.
 Infants who are too tired to bottle feed may receive their formula or breast milk through the feeding tube alone.

-Infection control.
-Children with certain heart defects are at risk for developing an infection of the valves of the heart known as bacterial endocarditis.
-It is important that you inform all medical personnel that your child has an atrioventricular canal defect so they may decide if the antibiotics are necessary before any major procedure.
+Children with certain heart defects are at risk of developing an infection of the valves of the heart known as bacterial endocarditis.
+It is important that you inform all healthcare providers that your child has an atrioventricular canal defect so they may decide if the antibiotics are necessary before any major procedure.

-Surgical repair.
 The goal is to close the septal openings and repair the valves before the lungs become damaged from too much blood flow and pressure.
-Your child's cardiologist will recommend when the repair should be done based on results from the echocardiogram and/or cardiac catheterization.
+Your child's cardiologist will recommend when the repair should be done based on results from the echocardiogram or cardiac catheterization.

 The operative methods used to repair atrioventricular canal have improved greatly in the past decade, and the operation has a high likelihood of success.
 Most children undergo surgery by the age of 6 months.
 Children with Down syndrome may develop lung problems earlier than other children, and may need to have surgical repair at an earlier age.